AdriUMA/Arch-Install/README.md

 ## 🤖 Operating System Installation

-> [!WARNING]
-> If for any reason SecureBoot needs to be enabled after installing Arch, I recommend deleting all BIOS keys before starting.

-> [!CAUTION]
-> Only UEFI support (keep reading if you dont know what system is yours).
-> Install Windows before Arch for dual boot.
-> Dual boot installation will fail if you have Windows 11 with BitLocker enabled.

-Do you want to do the installation on your own?
+> [!NOTE] Do you want to do the installation on your own?
 Follow the [official guide](https://wiki.archlinux.org/title/Installation_guide) or [my guide](https://github.com/AdriUMA/Arch-Install/blob/main/README.guide.md).

+### ⚠️ Cautions ⚠️

+- Only UEFI support (keep reading if you dont know what system is yours).
+- Install Windows before Arch for dual boot.
+Dual boot installation will fail if you have Windows 11 with BitLocker enabled.
+- If for any reason SecureBoot needs to be enabled after installing Arch, I recommend deleting all BIOS keys before starting.

-### Preparation
+### 💿 Preparation

 [Download ISO](https://archlinux.org/download/) of Arch Linux and [flash](https://www.balena.io/etcher) an external drive.
 Connect the device via Ethernet and boot the live system from the bootable drive.

-### Installation
+### ⌨️ Installation

 (Optional) Configure the keyboard layout.